Cleantech Market Intelligence

 Craig Foster, Associate Analyst

-Craig Foster is an associate analyst contributing to Navigant Research’s Smart Buildings program.
+Craig Foster is an associate analyst contributing to Navigant Research’s Building Innovations program.
 As an industry analyst, he has experience covering a variety of technology markets including M2M, smart home, smart grid, home energy management, in-flight connectivity, and power transmission products.

 Prior to his work with Navigant Research, Foster was a principal analyst at ABI Research where he launched a new research area focused on the home automation market in addition to expanding the company’s M2M research service.
 Previously, he led the development of custom projects on the low voltage products market for IMS Research and also took responsibility for its then-nascent aerospace research group.
 Foster has been widely quoted in trade journals, magazines, and other forms of online and print media, most notably Forbes and The Sunday Times.
 He holds a BA in economics from the University of Leicester.